TESTING FORPRIMARY HYPEROXALURIA TYPE 1 (PH1)

 Consider genetic testing2,5

-- Healthcare professionals or patients who use this program have no obligation to recommend, purchase, order, prescribe, promote, administer, use or support any Alnylam product.
+- Healthcare professionals or patients who use this program have no obligation to recommend, purchase, order, prescribe, promote, administer, use, or support any Alnylam product

 - No patients, healthcare professionals, or payers, including government payers, are billed for this program